luoyuqinlaura/data-finance-yt/README.md

 1. rafce: shot lines to generate template of a jsx file
 2. tailwind use [] to define custom value, for example: text-white, we can write as text-[#000000]
 3. generate the typed animation using react-typed

+## Analytics Page Part

+1. grid: in tailwind, the grid is default 1, according to the screen size, we can change it.